nikolausn/IPAW2021-ORPE/README.md

 ```
 ./report_query.sh  ipaw_2021_demo.db
 ```
-This will produce queries result fromt the DCM
+This will produce queries result from the DCM